drts01/notes/stackedit/presentations/2018-py-pkging.md

 _notes:
 * sharing my code in a more professional manor
 * this sent me down a rabbit hole of pain
-    * py pkging evolving for 18 years
-	* is still changing
+    * py pkging evolving for 18 years & is still changing
+	* bad docs, broken tooling
 * in fact this comic is missing quite a bit
 * from my struggle, i want to share a clearer path on how to package python code.

-bad docs, broken features, moving target